 Non-Christians tend to think of Christianity as just another religion in the same basket as Islam and Hinduism, etc. Even Non-Christians at the time of the early church classified it as such, for the Apostle Paul, when defining himself as a Christian to a pagan audience, said, “However, I admit that I worship the God of our fathers as a follower of the Way, which they call a sect” (Acts 24:14).

-In contrast to the world’s perception of Christianity, true believers in Jesus know that Christianity is NOT the practice of another world religion at all but a relationship with the living God.
+In contrast to the world’s perception of Christianity, true believers in Jesus know that Christianity is NOT the practice of another Religion at all but a Relationship with the living God.

 True Christianity, the Way of the Christian, is something altogether entirely different than a religion.
 To be a Christian, as Paul put it, is to be a follower of the Way–Jesus–a Person (John 14:6).

-“I believe that the real goal of Christianity is not to create a religion about God, but that we would actually know Him, experiencing firsthand the wonders and power of His incomparable life.” –Francis Frangipane (And I Will Be Found By You, Arrow Publications, Inc.)
+“I believe that the real goal of Christianity is not to create a religion about God, but that we would actually know Him, experiencing firsthand the wonders and power of His incomparable life.” –Francis Frangipane (I Will Be Found By You, Arrow Publications, Inc.)

-In Babylon, worldliness, fleshiness, covetousness, selfishness, etc. has the upper hand.
+In Babylon, worldliness, fleshiness, covetousness, selfishness, etc. rule.
 While some indulge in it secretly, others indulge in it flagrantly.
-Others turn to religiosity, instead of Jesus the Savior, to appease their troubled consciences.
-They often approach their ‘christianity’ like joining a health club: they try to make sure they do all of the “right” religious things frequently enough to maintain a good outward appearance and to satisfy their own consciences.
-They may focus on doing all sorts of Christian looking-like things, but a truthful heart and a genuine relationship with God is what’s missing.
-They do not know God, or more importantly and accurately, they aren’t known by God.
+Others within Babylon turn to religiosity, instead of Jesus the Savior, to appease their troubled consciences.
+They often approach their religion like joining a health club: they try to make sure they do all of the “right” religious things frequently enough to maintain a good outward appearance and to satisfy their own consciences.
+They may focus on doing all sorts of Christian looking-like things, but a genuine Relationship with God is what’s tragically missing.
+They do not know God personally, or more importantly and accurately, they aren’t known by God.
 (Please read John 17:3, Matthew 7:21-23 and Luke 13:22-30).
-Please read “Message”.
-Those who continue in this counterfeit christianity will become the dreadful fulfilment of Jesus’ parable in Luke 13:22-30:
+Please read Message.
+Those who continue to live this counterfeit christianity will become the dreadful fulfilment of Jesus’ parable in Luke 13:22-30:

 “Make every effort to enter through the narrow door, because many, I tell you, will try to enter and will not be able to.
 Once the owner of the house gets up and closes the door, you will stand outside knocking and pleading, ‘Sir, open the door for us.’
 But he will answer, ‘I don’t know you or where you come from.’
 Then you will say, ‘We ate and drank with you, and you taught in our streets.’
 But he will reply, ‘I don’t know you or where you come from.
 Away from me, all you evildoers!’
 There will be weeping there, and gnashing of teeth, when you see Abraham, Isaac and Jacob and all the prophets in the kingdom of God, but you yourselves thrown out.
 People will come from east and west and north and south, and will take their places at the feast in the kingdom of God.
 Indeed there are those who are last who will be first, and first who will be last.”
 (Luke 13:24-30)

-In Zion, however, Christianity is like a betrothal between a bride (a believer) and a groom (the Living God).
+In Zion, however, there is no Religion, only Relationship.
+It is a betrothal between a bride (a believer) and a groom (the Living God).
 Their hearts genuinely and passionately burn for intimacy with God.
 They long to know him better so they eagerly read their Bibles and spend time in prayer.
 They genuinely love Jesus for laying down his life for them, and so they respond in sacrificial worship by laying down their lives for him.
-Their devotion to God costs them everything in this world, but they don’t shrink back from offering their very best and their very all to him.
+Their devotion to God costs them everything in this world, but they don’t shrink back from offering their very best and giving all that they are and all that they have to him.
 They love to be in the company of others who know God and love God.
-When they sin they are cut to the heart, for they know they have hurt and grieved their lover more than they have simply broken a command.
+When they sin they are cut to the heart, for they know they have hurt and grieved their lover and haven’t just simply broken a command.
 They know God and they are ever increasingly transformed into the likeness of Christ, not through their own human efforts to eradicate sin from their lives but by the mysterious power and grace of the Holy Spirit working in them.
-Their Christianity is a pleasurable relationship, not a burdensome set of religious rules they must keep.
+Their ‘Christianity’ is a pleasurable Relationship, not a burdensome Religion they must practice.